cmu-pasta/DateSAT/dataset/LLM_gen_constraints/README.md

 By default, for each constraint, the script tests:
 1. All symbolic approaches (baseline, epoch_days, hybrid, alpha_beta, alpha_beta_table)
 2. Both implementations (int and bitvector) for each symbolic approach
-3. Both baseline approaches (enumeration and fuzzing)
+3. The enumeration baseline approach

 Use the `--methods` option to selectively run only specific methods, which can significantly reduce execution time for focused testing.